atulkumar2/investor_paradise/README.md

 "Find momentum stocks with high delivery percentage" "Which banking stocks are near their 52-week high?"
 "Show me stocks with unusual volume activity"
+"What are the top performers in NIFTY50 last week?"
+"Show me large-cap stocks with high returns in the last month" "Which IT sector stocks (NIFTYIT) are showing momentum?"
+"Find mid-cap stocks with volume surge and positive delivery" "List all available NSE indices and their constituents" "What are the sectoral indices available for analysis?"
 ```

 ### 🔍 Deep Analysis